kubernetes/enhancements/keps/sig-etcd/4647-cluster-feature-gate/README.md

 Now with the cluster feature gate, the feature would be disabled once it is disabled in one server, and we can deterministically tell if the feature is enabled or disabled for the whole cluster at any moment and easier to write tests to ensure correctness.

-This story applies similar to the upgrade/downgrade scenarios as well.
+This story applies similarly to the upgrade/downgrade scenarios as well.

 ### Notes/Constraints/Caveats (Optional)